Cetera Advisor Networks LLC Grows Stake in Ares Capital Co. (NASDAQ:ARCC)

 Other hedge funds have also recently added to or reduced their stakes in the company.
 Sonora Investment Management LLC purchased a new position in shares of Ares Capital in the 3rd quarter worth $41,000.
 Global Retirement Partners LLC boosted its stake in shares of Ares Capital by 55.7% in the 3rd quarter.
 Global Retirement Partners LLC now owns 2,065 shares of the investment management company’s stock worth $42,000 after buying an additional 739 shares during the last quarter.
 Nelson Van Denburg & Campbell Wealth Management Group LLC purchased a new position in shares of Ares Capital in the 3rd quarter worth $49,000.
 AdvisorNet Financial Inc purchased a new position in shares of Ares Capital in the 3rd quarter worth $56,000.
 Finally, CVA Family Office LLC purchased a new position in shares of Ares Capital in the 3rd quarter worth $39,000.
 Hedge funds and other institutional investors own 30.55% of the company’s stock.

-In other news, CFO Penelope F. Roll sold 25,805 shares of Ares Capital stock in a transaction dated Tuesday, December 14th.
-The stock was sold at an average price of $19.96, for a total value of $515,067.80.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In other Ares Capital news, CFO Penelope F. Roll sold 25,805 shares of the firm’s stock in a transaction dated Tuesday, December 14th.
+The stock was sold at an average price of $19.96, for a total transaction of $515,067.80.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
 0.64% of the stock is owned by company insiders.

 Ares Capital (NASDAQ:ARCC – Get Rating) last posted its quarterly earnings results on Wednesday, February 9th.
 The investment management company reported $0.58 EPS for the quarter, beating the Zacks’ consensus estimate of $0.50 by $0.08.
 Ares Capital had a return on equity of 10.56% and a net margin of 86.10%.
 During the same quarter in the previous year, the firm earned $0.54 EPS.
 Sell-side analysts anticipate that Ares Capital Co. will post 1.89 earnings per share for the current fiscal year.